WardaKhan145/codealpha_hangmangame/README.md

 A simple, text-based Hangman game implemented in Python using basic console input and output.
 This project simulates the classic word-guessing game where a player tries to guess a randomly chosen secret word letter by letter within a limited number of attempts.
 Developed as a task for the Code Alpha Python Programming Internship.
 # Features
-Randomized Gameplay: Dynamically selects a secret word from a predefined list of words for each session.
+RANDOMIZE GAMEPLAY: Dynamically selects a secret word from a predefined list of words for each session.

-Input Validation: Restricts input to single alphabetical letters, preventing loss of turns from accidental typos, numbers, symbols, or duplicate guesses.
+INPUT VALIDATION: Restricts input to single alphabetical letters, preventing loss of turns from accidental typos, numbers, symbols, or duplicate guesses.

-Interactive Dashboard: Displays game state updates after every turn, showing hidden word progress (with underscores), remaining incorrect guess counts, and already guessed letters.
+INTERACTIVE DASHBOARD: Displays game state updates after every turn, showing hidden word progress (with underscores), remaining incorrect guess counts, and already guessed letters.

-Pure Terminal Application: Lightweight implementation focusing entirely on Python core logic—no complex external graphics, audio, or API setups required.
+PURE TERMINAL APPLICATION: Lightweight implementation focusing entirely on Python core logic—no complex external graphics, audio, or API setups required.
 # Key Concepts Used
 random (for word selection)
 while loops (to drive the game state)